Support

 The developers list deals with generic features of LuaTeX, bugs, compilation on specific platforms and integration in distributions.
 The user list is more focused on generic applications and usage.
 For support related to macro packages there are other platforms.

 There is a LuaTeX Wiki for general issues.
-The wiki is not maintained by the team.
+The wiki is independent and not maintained by the team.

 If you are a ConTeXt user, you can best use one of the following lists:

 Although the LuaTeX project is closely related to ConTeXt, we don't put specific functionality in there.
 LuaTeX is a generic engine with no hard coded solutions.
-If you have problems with MkIV, please report them to the ConTeXt mailing lists and not to the LuaTeX mailing list.
+If you have problems with MkIV which might use experimental features, please report them to the ConTeXt mailing lists and don't polute the LuaTeX mailing list with them.